MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli.md

 This file is used for tracking the deleted records from the environment.

-When website content is downloaded with [pac paportal download](/power-platform/developer/cli/reference/paportal#pac-paportal-download) command, this will add the deleted records from [environment manifest file (org-url-manifest.yml)](#environment-manifest-file-org-url-manifestyml) to manifest.yml file.
-So, when you upload the website content using the [pac paportal upload](/power-platform/developer/cli/reference/paportal#pac-paportal-upload) command it will delete the files from the environment (even to a different environment).
+When website content is downloaded with [pac paportal download](/power-platform/developer/cli/reference/paportal#pac-paportal-download) command, this adds the deleted records from [environment manifest file (org-url-manifest.yml)](#environment-manifest-file-org-url-manifestyml) to manifest.yml file.
+So, when you upload the website content using the [pac paportal upload](/power-platform/developer/cli/reference/paportal#pac-paportal-upload) command it deletes the files from the environment (even to a different environment).
 This file isn't deleted, and it gets used regardless which environment you're connected.
 This file needs to be considered when pushing changes to the source control in order to consider deleting items in the target environment.